AN ES-SENTIAL LEXUS (some text hidden) --NONE--

 By Jonathan Crouch

-In eighth generation form, the ES could the most important full-Executive-class saloon the Lexus brand has yet brought us.
+In eighth generation form, the Lexus ES full-Executive-class saloon becomes an EV.
+This resulting ES 350e model could be the most important car the Lexus brand has yet brought us.
 Jonathan Crouch takes a look.

-The Lexus ES is a full-sized Executive saloon that might get forgotten in a segment dominated by cars like the BMW 5 Series, the Mercedes E-Class or the Audi A6.
+The Lexus ES is a full-sized Executive saloon that might get forgotten in a segment dominated by German premium brands.
 Yet it doesn't deserve to be.
-In this rejuvenated MK8 form, it offers (non-Plug-in) full-Hybrid power or a full-EV drivetrain and either way, delivers a better value proposition than its Teutonic competitors.
-If you want to spoil yourself in this class, but at sensible money, the ES could be an appealing package.
+In this all-new MK8 form, this model comes to UK customers with just a single full-EV drivetrain, but the value proposition remains as strong as it's always been with the ES, when you compare against Teutonic competitors.
+If you want to spoil yourself in this class, but at sensible money, the ES 350e could be an appealing package.

 Europe likes to think it's the world's most important automotive market but in truth, that honour now belongs to China.
-Increasingly then, we going to get global brands creating cars prioritising the Oriental customer.
+Increasingly then, we're going to get global brands creating cars prioritising the Oriental customer.
 Here's a good example, the eighth generation Lexus ES.
 We've only had the ES in Europe since 2019, when it replaced four generations of the brand's GS model in the full-executive segment dominated by European players like the BMW 5 Series, the Audi A6 and the Mercedes E-Class.
 The first six generations of ES weren't sold on our continent - but we didn't miss much as they were broadly just rebranded versions of the Toyota Camry saloon which this model line has always been based.
-The MK7 ES was a bit less a Camry clone and this MK8 gets even more of its own identity.
-And, even more importantly, for the first time can be had not only as a Hybrid but also with the option of full-EV power.
+The MK7 ES, a full-Hybrid, was a bit less a Camry clone.
+This MK8, only offered here in ES 350e form as a full-EV, gets even more of its own identity.
+Let's take a closer look.

 To see the full road test text contact us on 0330 0020 227